-Dr. Gray is a Psychology Resident at CPS and received her doctorate in Clinical Psychology from Wisconsin School of Professional Psychology.
+Dr. Gray is a clinical psychologist at CPS and received her doctorate in Clinical Psychology from Wisconsin School of Professional Psychology.
 She completed her internship at the Counseling and Career Development Center at Grand Valley State University on both the Grand Rapids and Allendale, Michigan campuses.
 Her background is in Clinical Psychology and Clinical Health Psychology.
 She specializes in the treatment of Obsessive-Compulsive, Panic and Anxiety disorders.
 Additional areas of interest include Multiculturalism, LGBTQ concerns, relationship issues, depression, anxiety, grief/loss, and the impact of technology in the lives of her clients.
 While her therapeutic approach is collaborative and based primarily on Cognitive-Behavioral theory, she integrates Interpersonal, Emotion-Focused, Mindfulness-based, and solution-focused approaches based on the needs of her clients.

 She is Outreach and Consultation Coordinator for Counseling & Psychological Services.